-Lucy is a first year trainee at Rollits in York.
-Her current seat is in the private capital department.
+Lucy is a second year trainee at Rollits in Hull.
+Her current seat is in the Company & Commercial department.

 July 2019 - This month has been extremely busy with lots of events taking place.